kevin1024/vcrpy/README.md

 There are probably some [bugs](https://github.com/kevin1024/vcrpy/issues?labels=bug&page=1&state=open) floating around too.

 ##Changelog
+* 0.2.0: Added configuration API, which lets you configure some settings on VCR (see the README).
+Also, VCR no longer saves cassettes if they haven't changed at all and supports JSON as well as YAML (thanks @sirpengi)
 * 0.1.0: *backwards incompatible release - delete your old cassette files*:
   This release adds the ability to access the cassette to make assertions on it, as well as a major code refactor thanks to @dlecocq.
 It also